In The Stepford Wives, Ira Levin imagines a world in which women are man-made and feminism doesn’t exist.

-As dull as these women sound, they represent the ideal or ‘ultimate’ woman, as dreamed up by the Stepford Men’s Association.
+As dull as these women sound, they represent the ideal woman, at least according to the Stepford Men’s Association.
 In fact, the men pool their desires and create a template of femininity: docile, beautiful, clean, ego-less … and bosomy.

-This reeks of Victorianism, of the ‘angel in the house’ and an era when respectable women were (both in reality and desire) delicate, ethereal creatures incapable of strenuous activity or deep intelligence.
-They were home bodies, existing for the most part only in the domestic realm.
-If it sounds familiar, it’s because it’s exactly what the men of Stepford are recreating.
+This reeks of Victorianism, an era when respectable women are delicate, ethereal creatures incapable of strenuous activity or deep intelligence.
+They were home bodies confined to the domestic realm (‘the angel in the house’).

 My Fair Lady

-Being anything like a Stepford wife doesn’t come naturally for most women, which is why we’ve come such a long way from Victorian ideals and other social tyrannies (… on the whole).
+Being anything like a Stepford wife doesn’t come naturally for most women, which is why we’ve ditched impossible Victorian ideals and other social tyrannies (kinda).

-Realistically, most women would struggle to be as perfect and unselfish as the Stepford wives, which is why the beauty and diet industries do as well as they do.
+Most women would struggle to be as perfect and unselfish as the Stepford wives.
 The Stepford men recognise this, and so take a more impatient gear: they force the transformation.

-Levin doesn’t explain in detail how this comes about, but it seems to involve a mix of male talents in engineering, design and chemistry.
-The wives are in turn whisked off for a ‘weekend away’, during which the procedure is forced on them.
+Levin doesn’t explain the process in detail but it involves a blend of engineering, design and chemistry.
+Each husband whisks his wife away for the weekend.
 When they return, they are Stepford Wives.

 Resistance is futile

-At the end of the book, Joanna Eberhart is turned into a Stepford wife.
+At the end of the book, Joanna Eberhart becomes a Stepford wife.
 What are we to make of this?
-Well, it’s worth nothing that she’s not Levin’s only heroine to be conquered: in Rosemary’s Baby, Rosemary Woodhouse similarly ends by accepting her fate.

 As a response to the “pent-up male reaction to the Women’s Liberation Movement” [Chuck Palahniuk writing in the introduction to The Stepford Wives], Levin seems to suggest that patriarchy is inevitable.
 Or, as Joanna finds at the end of the novel:

-Ultimately, it seems short-sighted.
 The men may have created flawless robots, but the robots are only capable of care, not love.
-They’re able to listen without interrupting, but have no interest in what the men might have to say.
+They listen without interrupting but have no interest in what the men might have to say.
 They have no choice, so the attention they pay is valueless.